All posts tagged “Walks / Interventions

 2018

-Moving from collected narrations and field recordings, this work proposes a sonic guided tour in the medina reactivating collective and intimate spaces of remembrance of the medina that used to be.
-The tour is nourished by the description by ancient inhabitants of their neighbourhood, houses and cafés, by soundscapes capturing habitats of social practices that have been displaced from the medina to other districts of Marrakech.
+Moving from collected narratives and field recordings, this work proposes a sonic guided tour in the medina reactivating collective and intimate spaces of remembrance of the medina that used to be.
+The tour is nourished by the description by ancient inhabitants of their neighborhood, houses and cafés, by soundscapes capturing habitats of social practices that have been displaced from the medina to other districts of Marrakech.

 Navigating between displacement and replacement, layers of time intermingle.
 Present and past, reality and fiction superimpose, asking what happens if the declaration of places as a world heritage expulses the social spaces that formerly co-existed with the architectonic space.